mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 easier the protocol will try to optimize the tree by exchanging links.
 But if the threshold value is too low, it may result in fluttering with multiple active sources.
-Thus, the value should be higher and closer to the diameter of the tree to avoid constant changes.
+Thus, the value should be higher and closer to the diameter直径 of the tree to avoid constant changes.

 ### Active View Changes